aliusmiles/k8s-argocd/README.md

 # k8s-argocd

-Bootstarp k8s cluster with ArgoCD
+Bootstarp k8s cluster with ArgoCD on Minikube